 A little flair for your table!

-Named after a classical dancing queen - Sitara Devi, these napkins are minimalist, effortless, stylish and have an earthy feel to them.
+Named after the first female doctor in India - Anandi, these napkins are minimalist, effortless, stylish and have an earthy feel to them.
 Their neutral palette will also compliment any of your dishes.

 - 17 x 17 inches